 Public Radio Communications Station shall have the meaning as defined in the Regulation on Permitting, Installation, Upgrading and Maintenance of Public Radio Communications Stations issued by the Regulator’s Board of Directors Decision No. 10 of 2018 but excluding Temporary Public Radio Communications Stations as also defined therein.

-Quality of Service (QoS) Parameters means the set of technical parameters for a Service set out in the relevant Service Description.
+Quality of Service (QoS) Parameters or Quality of Service means the set of technical parameters for a Service set out in the relevant Schedule 6 (Service Descriptions).

 Ready for Service (RFS) Date means the date the Access Seeker and the Access Provider have agreed that all elements of the Service have been successfully installed and ready for use by the Access Seeker in accordance with Schedule 7 (Service Levels) of the Reference Offer.

-Ready for Test (RFT) Date means the date when all elements of the relevant Service have been successfully installed and are ready for end–to-end testing by the Access Provider and the Access Seeker, such testing to be carried out in accordance with the relevant Service Description.

-Reconfiguration Request means a Service Request for reconfiguring the technical parameters of an existing Connection.
+Reconfiguration Request means a request for reconfiguring the parameters of an existing Connection.

-Reference Offer means the reference offer published by the Access Provider incorporating the wholesale products and Services (including the price and non-price terms) to be offered by the Access Provider to Licensed Operators, as may be amended from time to time, as approved by the Regulator.
+Reference Offer means the reference offer published by the Access Provider incorporating the wholesale Services (including any price and non-price terms) to be offered by the Access Provider to Licensed Operators, as may be amended from time to time, as approved by the Authority.

-Regulator means the Telecommunications Regulatory Authority of the Kingdom of Bahrain.

 Regulatory Event means: